 We are always looking for new Boxed Share host sites.
-If you live in eastern Pennsylvania or New Jersey and have an interest in hosting, please contact our office to speak to our Marketing Coordinator.
+If you live in eastern Pennsylvania or New Jersey and have an interest in hosting, please contact our office to speak to our office manager.

-During our application processing season (between November to May), you would choose the site from which to pick up a bushel box on our Application (the link to the 2013 Application is on the top of this page).
+During our 2017 application processing season (between December 2016 to whenever we sell out for 2017, usually some time in August), you would choose the site from which to pick up a Boxed Share on our Application.
 Please keep in mind you may not alternate with other locations throughout the course of the season.
 For example, if you chose to pick up your box in Summit throughout the spring and fall, but want to switch to picking up in Moorestown throughout the summer, we are not able to accommodate you.
-However, occasionally you may pick up an Individual share at the Pennington or Chesterfield farm in lieu of picking up your Delivered Boxed Share, provided you call or email in advance.
+However, occasionally you may pick up share at the Pennington or Chesterfield farm in lieu of picking up your Delivered Boxed Share, provided you call or email in advance.
 Delivered Boxed Share members may not cancel their box delivery in person at the farm.

-For members’ convenience, a recipe blog is published on our website and a weekly newsletter is emailed (a few copies are provided at the host site on the sign in clipboards).
+For members’ convenience, a weekly newsletter is emailed.
 The newsletter lists the produce selection for the week, allowing members to plan their weekly meals.
+It is essential that Boxed Share members read their weekly emails, in order to know if there changes to procedures or items outside their boxes for pick-up.
 Delivered Boxed Share members also enjoy reading our monthly online newsletter, The Local Harvest, in addition to participating in our events.

 It is really important for members to read their Handbook.
-The Handbook is a member’s “owners manual” and answers commonly asked questions about the farm, i.e., how to store produce, what to do when you get to your pick-up site and pick-your-own harvesting rules, etc. Please keep in mind that if you have additional questions, you can always call the Veggie Hotline during office hours (Tuesday, Thursday and Friday, 9am-5pm).
+The Handbook is a member’s “owners manual” and answers commonly asked questions about the farm, i.e., how to store produce, what to do when you get to your pick-up site and pick-your-own harvesting rules, etc. Please keep in mind that if you have additional questions, you can always call the Veggie Hotline during office hours (during the distribution season, office hours are Monday through Friday, 9am-5pm).
 Please also keep in mind that members who do not adhere to our CSA program’s rules run the risk of having their membership terminated.

-The start date of the distribution season varies from year to year depending on the weather.
-For the exact date of the first pick-up and the start of pick-your-own strawberries, please visit our website or look for an email from the farm starting May 10th.
+The start date of the distribution season varies from year to year depending on the weather, but is usually sometime in late-May, early June.
+For the exact date of the first pick-up and the start of pick-your-own strawberries, please visit our website, Facebook page or look for an email from the farm starting May 10th.
 The first pick-up is sometime after May 10th.
-It is really important for members to read each email sent to them from the farm.
+Again, it is really important for members to read each email sent to them from the farm.